dotnet/orleans/src/Documentation/Deployment-and-Operations/Docker-Deployment.md

 # [Bonus topic] Debugging Orleans inside Containers

 Well, now that you know how to run Orleans in a container from scratch, would be good to leverage one of the most important principles in Docker.
 Containers are immutable.
 And they should have (almost) the same image, dependencies, and runtime in development as in production.
-That ensure the good old statement *"It work on my machine!"* never happen again.
+This ensures the good old statement *"It works on my machine!"* never happens again.
 To make that possible, you need to have a way to develop *inside* the container and that includes have a debugger attached to your application inside the container.

 There are multiple ways to achieve that using multiple tools.
-After evaluate several, by the time I wrote this article, I ended up choosing one that looks more simple and is less intrusive in the application.
+After evaluating several, by the time I wrote this article, I ended up choosing one that looks more simple and is less intrusive in the application.

 As mentioned ealier in this article, we are using `VSCode` to develop the sample, so here is how to get the debugger attached to your Orleans Application inside the container.